 The Nominating Committee shall consist of six (6) Voting Members of the organization.
 Three of the members will be the most recent former directors of the ACGIH® Board of Directors.
 The final three members shall be elected by the Voting Members pursuant to nominations made by the previous year's Nominating Committee.
 The chair of this committee will be appointed by the Board of Directors.

 -Six (6) candidates for the three elected positions for the next year's Nominating Committee.
 Two elected positions are reserved for members that are professionally affiliated with academia or government, with all reasonable attempts made to ensure that the nominees proportionally represent the academia and government employment category.
 The other position is dedicated to members professionally affiliated with industry or labor, with all reasonable attempts made to ensure that the nominees proportionally represent the industry or labor employment category.

--Four (4) candidates for Director who are professionally affiliated with academia or government, with all reasonable attempts made to ensure that the nominees proportionally represent the academia and government employment category.
+-Three (3) or Four (4) candidates for Director who are professionally affiliated with academia or government, with all reasonable attempts made to ensure that the nominees proportionally represent the academia and government employment category.